taalabash/REPETIER-custom-events/README.md

 -M481 P(1.2.3) that prints the saved coordinates in position (1,2,3).

--M482 P(!,2,3) F(feedrate) that moves the printer to the position (1,2,3) in with a specific feedrate or the default feedrate.
+-M482 P(1,2,3) F(feedrate) that moves the printer to the position (1,2,3) with a specific feedrate or the default feedrate.